Insider Selling: Unity Software Inc. (NYSE:U) Director Sells 38,924 Shares of Stock

-Unity Software Inc. (NYSE:U – Get Free Report) Director David Helgason sold 38,924 shares of the stock in a transaction that occurred on Friday, February 28th.
-The stock was sold at an average price of $25.84, for a total value of $1,005,796.16.
-Following the completion of the transaction, the director now owns 7,750,646 shares in the company, valued at $200,276,692.64.
-This represents a 0.50 % decrease in their position.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Unity Software Inc. (NYSE:U – Get Free Report) Director David Helgason sold 38,924 shares of Unity Software stock in a transaction that occurred on Wednesday, February 26th.
+The stock was sold at an average price of $26.92, for a total transaction of $1,047,834.08.
+Following the completion of the sale, the director now owns 7,828,494 shares of the company’s stock, valued at $210,743,058.48.
+This represents a 0.49 % decrease in their ownership of the stock.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.

 David Helgason also recently made the following trade(s):